jeniglar/FreshStart/README.md

 ## Installation

-Run npm install to install the required dependencies.
+Run npm install in both the client and root folders to install the required dependencies.

 ## License